Central Park be-ins: 1967

-The protesters then made their way from Central Park to the U.N., where speeches were given by several leaders including Benjamin Spock, James Bevel, and Martin Luther King Jr. Dr. King declared that the war in Vietnam was a "conflict against a coloured people" and that "white Americans are not going to deal in the problems of coloured people when they're exterminating a whole nation of coloured people".
+The protesters made their way from Central Park to the U.N., where speeches were given by several leaders including Benjamin Spock, James Bevel, and Martin Luther King Jr. Dr. King declared that the war in Vietnam was a "conflict against a coloured people" and that "white Americans are not going to deal in the problems of coloured people when they're exterminating a whole nation of coloured people".
 Although there were five arrests made during this demonstration, they were of counter-demonstrators who staged an Anti-Communist rally.
 Around 75 protesters burned their draft cards.

 Later that spring the counter-culture revolution continued in Central Park but this time "Armed with electric guitars".
 About 450 people attended the concert.
 Various bands such as the Grateful Dead performed for the gatherers who originally were scheduled to gather in Tompkins Square Park but was forced to move to Central Park.
 The New York Times described the attendees as "young people, some with bare feet and others wearing sandals or socks who did some moderately contortionate dancing at first.
 But then the pace quickly changed and soon they were jumping around like rag dolls being jerked by wires".